Credo-Protocol/Credo-Protocol/documents/wave 3/PHASE6-DOCS-DEMO.md

 ### Before Starting Phase 6

-**YOU MUST COMPLETE PHASE 5 FIRST!**
+**YOU MUST COMPLETE ALL 3 SUB-PHASES OF PHASE 5 FIRST!**

+Phase 5 has been split into 3 parts for easier execution:
+- **Phase 5.1**: Dashboard Setup (2 hours)
+- **Phase 5.2**: Backend Refactor (2-3 hours)
+- **Phase 5.3**: Frontend Integration (2-3 hours)

 Phase 5 (MOCA Migration) is the most critical upgrade.
-Without it:
+Without completing ALL 3 sub-phases:
 - ❌ Your credentials won't be interoperable
 - ❌ You're not truly integrated with MOCA ecosystem
 - ❌ You won't have gas sponsorship
 - ❌ Judges will see you only use MOCA for login (not credentials)

-### After Phase 5, Before Phase 6
+### After Phase 5 (All 3 Sub-Phases), Before Phase 6

 Test these **in order**:
+1. ✅ Phase 5.1: Can you see your 3 Issuer DIDs and 10 schemas in AIR Kit Dashboard?
+2. ✅ Phase 5.2: Does `curl localhost:3001/api/credentials/types` return 10 credentials?
-1. Can issue credential without MOCA tokens? (gas sponsored)
+3. ✅ Phase 5.3: Can issue credential without MOCA tokens? (gas sponsored)
-2. Does credential appear in AIR Kit Dashboard?
+4. ✅ Phase 5.3: Does credential appear in AIR Kit Dashboard?
-3. Is credential stored on MCSP? (check dashboard storage section)
+5. ✅ Phase 5.3: Is credential stored on MCSP? (check dashboard storage section)
-4. Can you see issuer DIDs in dashboard?
-5. Does credential appear in AIR wallet component?
+6. ✅ Phase 5.3: Does credential appear in AIR wallet component?

-If any of these fail, **don't proceed** to Phase 6.
-Fix Phase 5 first.
+If any of these fail, **go back** to the relevant sub-phase and fix it before proceeding.

 ### Demo Day Talking Points